AbdulNafay22/apply-flow/README.md

 # Apply Flow

-Apply Flow is a modern job application tracker built to help students and early-career professionals stay organized throughout their co-op, internship, and full-time job search.
+Apply Flow is a modern job application tracker designed to help students and early-career professionals manage their co-op, internship, and full-time job search in one place.

-It focuses on clarity, speed, and a clean user experience rather than unnecessary complexity.
+It combines a clean, focused frontend with backend-ready architecture for persistence and future expansion.

 ---